AnomaliesGentoolman/AnomaliesGentoolman.github.io/_posts/2024-2-7-compiled-terraria.md

 ---
 layout: post
-title: Compiled TModloader and Terraria with Goldberg Emulator
+description: Compiled Terraria and Tmodloader with Goldberg Steam Emulator
+tags: terraria tmodloader goldberg
 ---

 Yeah this is right, i compiled terraria and tmodloader with Goldberg Steam Emulator (which is open-source) and now the game is actually pirated now.

+I just made a tutorial down here, you can check it out if you interested :D

 I just have terraria legally, i was bought it from steam but i was just curious about can i compile the tmodloader and terraria source code with goldberg?